 The cheese that Cervantes must have fallen in love with

 In addition, the main gastronomic attraction of the Maestrazgo region is produced in this town: Tronchón cheese.
-This product has been produced since ancient times and, although it is not possible to establish the date when it was first produced, we know that in the 17th century it already enjoyed a certain fame, since in 1615, when the 2nd part of “El Ingenioso Hidalgo Don Quijote de la Mancha” was published, it was mentioned in a couple of chapters.
+This product has been produced since ancient times and, although it is not possible to fix the date when it was first manufactured, we know that in the 17th century it already enjoyed a certain fame, since in 1615, when the 2nd part of “El Ingenioso Hidalgo Don Quijote de la Mancha” (The Ingenious Hidalgo Don Quijote de la Mancha) was published.The Ingenious Hidalgo Don Quijote de la Mancha“is published, it appears in a couple of chapters.
 This indicates that Cervantes was familiar with Tronchón cheese and, given how slowly news traveled at that time, we must assume that he was already a celebrity at least one hundred years earlier.

 It is always handmade, mainly from sheep’s milk.
 It has a circular, doughnut shape, its rind is smooth, waxy, without mold and ivory to pale yellow in color.
 The interior is closed, without eyes or with small holes the size of the head of a pin.
 At present, this product is produced and marketed by the artisan cheesemakers Tronchón S.L.